adamlwgriffiths/PyGLy/README.md

-Whilest this project is still usable, it is no longer maintained.
+Whilest this project is still usable, it will no longer receive new features.

 I will accept pull-requests and patches, but my own major development on this library has ceased.